alexseveneight78/InteticsLab_test_task---frontend_part---/README.md

 Some notes:

 1. There are 2 workers and everyone has to pass an authorisation before his work shift.
-Please, enter some of 2 datas to enter an application:
+Please, enter one of 2 datas to enter an application:

     <ol>
       <li>First Name: Bill</li>